perearstiai/perearstiai.github.io/README.md

 # Assistant-family-doctors
-An assistant for family doctors that summarizes the conversation between the docktor and the patient
+An assistant for family doctors that summarizes the conversation between the doctor and the patient